linkedobjects/linkedobjects/LINKED_JSON.md

 **Next Steps:**

-* Prototype implementations to explore Linked JSON in practical use cases.
+* Prototype implementations to explore Linked-JSON in practical use cases.
 * Community discussion and feedback on potential enhancements or integration with other data formats.

 **Disclaimer:**

-This Linked JSON Micro-Spec is a proposal and may be subject to change based on community feedback and further development efforts.
+This Linked-JSON Micro-Spec is a proposal and may be subject to change based on community feedback and further development efforts.